At a glance

 - a description of the measures you have taken, or propose to take, to deal with the personal data breach and, where appropriate, of the measures you have taken to mitigate any possible adverse effects.

 If a breach is likely to result in a high risk to the rights and freedoms of individuals, you must notify those concerned directly without undue delay.

-A ‘high risk’ means the threshold for notifying individuals is higher than for notifying the relevant supervisory authority.
+A ‘high risk’ means the threshold for notifying individuals is higher than for notifying the ICO.

 The duty to notify an individual about a breach does not apply if:

 - you have implemented appropriate technical and organisational measures which were applied to the personal data affected by the breach;

 - you have taken subsequent measures which will ensure that any high risk to the rights and freedoms to individuals is no longer likely to materialise; or

 Where a communication of a breach would involve disproportionate effort, you must make the information available to individuals in another, equally effective way, such as a public communication.